Onto Interpolation for the Dirichlet Space and for $H_1(\mathbb{D})$: Introduction

-The paper is organized as follows.
 Section \ref{CapacityCondensers} is a collection of definitions and known results together with some elementary estimates on capacities of condensers that will be used throughout.
-In Section \ref{SobolevInterpolation} we give the proof of Theorem \ref{Theorem C}.
-In Section \ref{BishopTheorem} we present a proof of the quantitative version of Bishop's Theorem which is heavily based on Bishop's original proof.
+In Section \ref{SobolevInterpolation} we give the proof of Theorem \ref{Theorem C}, that introduces some of the techniques that will be used later without involving the complications of analyticity.
+In Section \ref{BishopTheorem} we present a proof of the quantitative version of Bishop's Theorem .
 In Section \ref{DirichletInterpolation} using the quantitative version of Bishop's Theorem we provide the proof of Theorem \ref{Theorem A}.
 Finally in Section \ref{Unions} we give the proofs of Theorems \ref{THEOREM D} and \ref{Thoerem F}.